Strasbourg Grand Est, France Travel Guide

 France boasts a high-quality healthcare system.
 A well-stocked personal health kit prepares you for minor ailments and keeps you comfortable during your trip.

 Ensure routine vaccinations (MMR, DTP, Polio, Flu) are up to date.
-Consult a physician FOR-6 weeks before travel.
+Consult a doctor 4-6 weeks before travel.

 A small risk inside France.
 Practice good hand hygiene, especially before eating.
 Tap water is safe.